abstractlabz/FINEAS/README.md

 - [⚙️ Golang] - For handling the ETL service
 - [🔥 Flask] - For setting up the LLM and RAG services
-- [🧠 Langchain] - Popular library to connect to OpenAI services
+- [🧠 Langchain] - Popular library to connect to OpenAI services (depreceated)
 - [📚 Pinecone] - Vector database to store vectors for LLM knowledge base
 - [💾 MongoDB] - Flexible No-SQL database for fast and simple I/O
-- [🤖 GPT-4o] - Highest quality LLM that exists to date
+- [🤖 Claude 3.5] - Highest quality LLM that exists to date
 - [📊 Polygon.io] - Reliable financial data API that supports streaming data via WSS
 - [⚡ Akash] - Blockchain-based Docker hosting platform